Mishal4776/Kerela-IOT-Challenge/index.md

 > About Me
 > ========
 >
-> Hi, I am Arjun KR, 3rd year Computer Science Engineering student from IES College of Engineering Chittilappilly, Thrissur.
+> Hi, I am Mishal K A, 2nd year Electronics And Communication Diploma student from Govt Polytechnic College Kalamassery, Ernakulam.
 I like to explore and learn new technologies related to computers.
 And also I am into web development.

 Table of Contents
 =================